Rashford 1 UK Govt 0: Footballer Forces Change On Child Poverty - UrduPoint

 "Ten years ago, I was one of them.
 I know what it feels like to be hungry," he wrote.

-Ahead of a parliamentary debate called by the main opposition Labour party, he urged MPs to put aside their political differences and back his campaign.
+"I'm well aware that at times my friends only invited me to eat at their houses for their parents' reassurance that I was eating that evening."
+Ahead of a parliamentary debate called by the main opposition Labour party, Rashford urged MPs to put aside their political differences and back his campaign.

 Scottish First Minister Nicola Sturgeon also announced Tuesday that she would extend the meals scheme to the summer holidays in Scotland, following a move already made by the devolved government in Wales.